siberianfox/tinygwiki/Power-Management.md

 Power management is used to keep the steppers on when you need them and turn them off when you don't.
 You generally want some form of power management so you don't leave the steppers on for extended idle times such as walking away from your machine and leaving it on overnight with the motors idling.

 ##Global Power Management Commands
-These commands affect all motors
+These commands affect all motors.
 <pre>
 $me=N       Enable all motors for N seconds
+$me         Enable all motors for the default idle time (usually just a few seconds)
 $md         Disable all motors (immediately)
 {me:60}     JSON command to enable for 60 seconds {md:n}      JSON command to disable all motors